Oystercatcher: Species

+Fossil record

 The earliest fossil of a Haematopus-like bird is a skull from the Miocene of Saint-Gérand-le-Puy, France.
 The only other pre-Pleistocene fossils are from the Pliocene of the east coast of North America.
-Palostralegus sulcatuswas described from the Barstovian of Florida, but is now considered to belong to the modern genus.
-Two species are also known from Pliocene Yorktown Formation of North Carolina, and have been referred to H. aff. palliatus and H. aff. ostralegus.
+Palostralegus sulcatus was described from the Barstovian of Florida, but is now considered to belong to the modern genus.
+Two taxa are also known from the Pliocene Yorktown Formation of North Carolina, and have been referred to H. aff. palliatus and H. aff. ostralegus.